tillbiskup/evedata/docs/architecture.rst

 evefile.data module
 ~~~~~~~~~~~~~~~~~~~

-Data are organised in "datasets" within HDF5, and the ``evefile.evedata`` module provides the relevant entities to describe these datasets.
+Data are organised in "datasets" within HDF5, and the ``evefile.data`` module provides the relevant entities to describe these datasets.
 Although currently (as of 03/2024, eve version 2.0) neither average nor interval detectors save the individual data points, at least the former is a clear need of the engineers/scientists (see their use of the MPSKIP feature to "fake" an average detector saving the individual data points).
 Hence, the data model already respects this use case.
 As per position (count) there can be a variable number of measured points, the resulting array is no longer rectangular, but a "ragged array".
 While storing such arrays is possible directly in HDF5, the implementation within evedata is entirely independent of the actual representation in the eveH5 file.

 .. figure:: uml/evedata.evefile.data.*